edneyRoldao/MemoryGameInJavascript/README.md

 Hello everyone !!!

-My family likes US tv shows, so I decide to create a simple web project written in Javascript, CSS3, HTML5, JQuery and Bootstrap.
+My family likes US tv shows, games and movies, so I decide to create a simple web project written in Javascript, CSS3, HTML5, JQuery and Bootstrap.
 This project is a fun thematic memory game.
 It will developed by my Daughter and I.

 The first theme will Game of Thrones.